Putting it into Practice

 Message Strategy: Proposing an Idea

-Here are tips for writing a request for writing one-pagers:
+Here are tips for writing a request for writing one-pagers.

 Use a Template

 Templates are preformatted documents specifically designed to accomplish a goal.
 Finding a good template will save you a lot of time designing and formatting the document.
-Chances are, it also will make your one-page look more professional.
+Chances are, it also will make your one-pager look more professional.
 There are dozens of different templates for one-pagers online.
 Some companies even have their own preferred templates.[1]

 Write an Assertion-Style Title